dotnet/HttpRepl/README.md

 See the [documentation](https://aka.ms/http-repl-doc) for how to use and configure HttpRepl.

-## Telemetry

-See the [documentation](https://docs.microsoft.com/aspnet/core/web-api/http-repl/telemetry) for information about the usage data collection.

 ## Building

 To build this repo, run the `build.cmd` or `build.sh` in the root of this repo.
 This repo uses the .NET [Arcade toolset](https://github.com/dotnet/arcade).